 Am I a carer?

 Many people do not immediately see themselves as carers.
 You are a carer if you look after, or help to look after, a family member, friend or neighbour who needs help due to illness, disability or old age.
 The help carers give is informal and unpaid (though you may still receive Carer’s Allowance or other benefits).
-You do not have to be receiving Carer’s Allowance or provide care full-time.
+You do not have to be receiving Carer’s Allowance, live with the person you support or provide full-time care.

 I think I might be a carer